-Sale-Leaseback Transaction
+Sale Leaseback Transaction

 In January 2014 we consummated a transaction pursuant to which we sold and subsequently leased back the land, buildings and related improvements for 233 of our stores.
 This transaction resulted in cash proceeds of approximately \$281.6 million.
-These proceeds may be utilized for customary business purposes including repurchases of our common stock.